trimstray/nginx-admins-handbook/README.md

 <sup><i>This infographic comes from [Inside NGINX](https://www.nginx.com/resources/library/infographic-inside-nginx/) official library.</i></sup>

+On every phase you can register any number of your handlers.
+Each phase has a list of handlers associated with it.

+I recommend a great explanation about [HTTP request processing phases in Nginx](http://scm.zoomquiet.top/data/20120312173425/index.html) and, of course, official [Development guide](http://nginx.org/en/docs/dev/development_guide.html).

 #### Server blocks logic

   > NGINX does have **server blocks** (like a virtual hosts in an Apache) that use `listen` and `server_name` directives to bind to TCP sockets.